 For CMIT Anchor-Level Support Grants, CMIT directors are to submit applications here by May 1.

-For Staff Anchor-Level Support Grants, staff (not CMIT directors) are to submit an application for themselves here.
+For Staff Anchor-Level Support Grants, staff (not CMIT directors) are to submit an application for themselves here by March 1.
 Applicants must have the following qualifications:

 - Graduated from an approved CMIT program.